 Dryburgh Abbey lies a few hundred yards north of the village of St Boswells.
 Yet its location, surrounded on three sides by a loop in the River Tweed, means that by road the journey is one of several miles.
 The sense of seclusion this brings is one of the great joys of Dryburgh Abbey.
-You can begin to gain some sense of what a life of contemplation might have been like for the monks who lived and worshipped here.
+As a result of it you can begin to gain some sense of what a life of contemplation might have been like for the monks who lived and worshipped here.

-The Chapter House, perhaps the second most important space in the abbey, is especially well preserved.
+The chapter house, perhaps the second most important space in the abbey, is especially well preserved.
 Above it you can still see parts of the dormitory, some of which was later converted into a house.
-The cloister retains its surrounding wall on three sides, while lower down the east range you can see the walls of the Warming House and parts of the Novices' Day Room.
-Even the Gatehouse, bridging the water channel to the south of the abbey, is partly standing.
+The cloister retains its surrounding wall on three sides, while lower down the east range you can see the walls of the warming house and parts of the novices' day room.
+Even the gatehouse, bridging the water channel to the south of the abbey, is partly standing.
 (Continues below image...)

 There's a cynical view that during this period rich landowners endowed abbeys to make sure of a constant stream of prayer said on their behalf: and so to secure their place in the afterlife.
 Hugh de Moreville took a more personal role in his own salvation, becoming a novice at Dryburgh in his old age and dying there in 1162.
 Hugh de Moreville should not be confused with his son, also called Hugh, who helped murder Archbishop Thomas Becket in Canterbury Cathedral in 1170.

 The monks who settled at Dryburgh Abbey were Premonstratensians.
-This white robed order came originally from Laon in Northern France, though those at Dryburgh came from Alnwick Abbey.
+This white robed order came originally from Laon in Northern France, though those who helped found Dryburgh came from Alnwick Abbey.
 It is thought that work began on the abbey on 10 November 1150, and probably continued for most of the following century.

 Dryburgh's location meant it inevitably became caught up in the wars between England and Scotland.
-In 1322 it is said that Edward II's army, retreating south to England, took exception to the sound of the bells of Dryburgh Abbey being rung to celebrate their defeat.
+It is said that in 1322 Edward II's army, retreating south to England, took exception to the sound of the bells of Dryburgh Abbey being rung to celebrate their defeat.
 They burned it down.